Globe Store: Golden years

 The new Globe Store in Scranton was one of the only stores of its kind in the city.
-It had sometimes been compared to the stores of New York City with its large display windows, enormous selection with all of the latest fashions, and its restaurant, the Charlmont (later converted to cafeteria style restaurant).
+It had sometimes been compared to the stores of New York City with its large display windows, enormous selection with all of the latest fashions, and its restaurant, the Charl-Mont (later converted to cafeteria style restaurant).
 The Globe continued to prosper throughout the 1900s, adding a wider selection of goods and other features to the store.
 It had elaborate outside decorations during the Christmas season.

 Economic downturn and closure

 The founding families ran the store until 1979, a full decade after it became a division of John Wanamaker; the Globe continued to break sales records into the 1980s.
 In 1978, at the request of the Wanamaker family, Carter Hawley Hale (CHH) acquired John Wanamaker and its The Globe Store division.
 CHH invested heavily in Wanamaker's and The Globe intending to expand The Globes’ footprint.
 Carter Hawley Hale became embroiled in a fight to thwart 2 hostile takeover attempts by DeBartolo/Wexner and was forced to sell John Wanamaker and The Globe to Woodward & Lothrop.
 Woodies sold The Globe to local investors in 1989.
 Competition from suburban malls and retail consolidations had a detrimental impact.
 In 1993, Scranton's Steamtown Mall opened in an effort to draw dollars back downtown.
 The Globe was connected to the new mall via a pedestrian bridge, intended to lure shoppers across Lackawanna Avenue.
 Anchor stores in the new downtown mall changed, the Globe Store struggled and encountered innumerable financial and legal troubles.
 It filed for bankruptcy right after New Year's Day, 1994.
 Finally closing in April, after laying off 400 workers, when PNC Bank seized the store's assets.
 The former Globe building was converted to office space and is occupied by Diversified Information Technologies.
 The pedestrian bridge was closed off from the Globe and turned into the furniture department of Boscov's, one of the other anchors of the mall.
-That area become a Steve and Barry'ssportswear store until Steve and Barry's bankruptcy and subsequent liquidation.
+That area become a Steve & Barry'ssportswear store until Steve & Barry's bankruptcy and subsequent liquidation.
 The area is now a Crunch Gym.